phanidora/Spin-up-Splunk-using-Terraform.-/README.md

            - Puppies vs. Zombies, Holy Blade of Gouda.
 Fire Resistance Suit of Provolone products have sale price less than half of the regular price.

+- **Data Analysis for tutorialdata in mailsv :** A sample dataset tutorialdata.zip is added as data, and is designed to assist users in analyzing various security and access logs to detect patterns and anomalies.
+  - ***Analysis-1:*** Failed attempts
+    - Objective: Count how many failed attempts have been made.
+    - Search Query:
+       ```
+       |index="user-test-index" source="tutorialdata.zip:./mailsv/secure.log" "Failed password"
+       | stats count as FailedAttempts
+       ```
+    - Findings
+      - A total of 24,462 failed password attempts were recorded.

+  - ***Analysis-2:*** Successful Logins:
+    - Objective: Count the number of successful logins.
+    - Search Query:
+      ```
+      index="user-test-index" source="tutorialdata.zip:./mailsv/secure.log" "session opened"
+      | stats count as SuccessfulLogins

+      ```
+    - Findings
+      - There were 1,557 successful login events.